seoklab/alphafold/README.md

   multimer1.fasta multimer2.fasta
 ```

+Note that if any of the provided fasta files contains multiple chains, then the
+script automatically changes to multimer mode **even if the other model type was
+explicitly given**.
+Please provide single chains only to use other model types.

 ### AlphaFold output

 The outputs will be **in the current directory** for the default settings.
-They include the computed MSAs,
+They
-unrelaxed structures, relaxed structures, ranked structures, raw model outputs,
+include the computed MSAs, unrelaxed structures, relaxed structures, ranked
-prediction metadata, and section timings.
-The directory will have
+structures, raw model outputs, prediction metadata, and section timings.
-the following structure:
+The directory will have the following structure:

 ```txt
 <target_name>/